 - social isolation or loneliness

-- experiencing discrimination and stigma
+- experiencing discrimination and stigma, including racism

-- the death of someone close to you
+- bereavement (losing someone close to you)

 - severe or long-term stress

 - homelessness or poor housing

 - domestic violence, bullying or other abuse as an adult

 - significant trauma as an adult, such as military combat, being involved in a serious incident in which you feared for your life, or being the victim of a violent crime

 - physical causes – for example, a head injury or a neurological condition such as epilepsy can have an impact on your behaviour and mood.
 (It's important to rule out potential physical causes before seeking further treatment for a mental health problem).